 - The fool is free to speak the truth as he sees it but in turn usually reflects those believes of the society he mocks.

-- In the upside-down story world of the carnivalesque, the fool provides the opposition to established order.
+- In the upside-down setting of the carnivalesque, the fool provides the opposition to established order.

 - The fool provides laughter for everyone.
 Laughter negates authority.
 Bakhtin said that the fool ‘speaks the laughing truth’.
 (You can probably think of real life examples of people with large platforms, who alternate between ‘speaking the truth’ and also saying outlandish things.)